List of News and Information about mahindra on 4WheelsNews.com

 Sources who spoke to Automotive News Europe pointed at Canadian-Austrian parts supplier Magna International Inc. to be on this list as well.
 Pininfarina has yet to comment on this issue.Read the entire article Report: Beijing Auto, Mahindra named in list of likely Pininfarina buyers

-Sicilian financier Simone Cimino’s plan to convert Fiat S.p.A.’s Termini Imerese car factory to produce electric vehicles is expected to get the support of Mahindra & Mahindra Ltd., the largest SUV maker in India.
-In an interview, Cimino said that he has a preliminary agreement with Reva Electric Car Co. for the production of electric cars at Termini.
+The plans of Sicilian financier Simone Cimino to convert Termini Imerese car factory currently owned by Fiat S.p.A. to produce electric vehicles is expected to get the support of Mahindra & Mahindra Ltd., the largest SUV maker in India.

-Cimino plans to invest up to 450 million euros ($602 million).
-Last May, Mahindra agreed to buy 55% of Reva, a closely held company based in Bangalore, India.
+In an interview with Automotive News, Cimino said that he has a preliminary agreement with Reva Electric Car Co. for the production of electric cars at Termini Imerese.
+Cimino plans to invest up to EUR450 million ($602 million).
+Last May, Mahindra agreed to buy 55 percent of Reva, a closely held company based in Bangalore, India.

 As part of a strategy to return to profit, Mahindra & Mahindra Ltd., the preferred bidder for Ssangyong Motor Co., could launch up to three models within four years.